mendersoftware/mender-docs/06.Server-integration/02.Preauthorizing-devices/docs.md

 ![Mender UI - device pending authorization](device-pending-authorization.png)

 If your device does not show as pending authorization in the Mender server once it is booted with the disk image, you need to diagnose this issue before continuing.
-See [Deploy to physical devices](../../getting-started/deploy-to-physical-devices) for a tutorial on connecting your device.
+See the [troubleshooting section on connecting devices](../../troubleshooting/device-runtime#mender-server-connection-issues) in this case.

 ### A CLI environment for your server